-Hans A. Bethe Professor of Physics & Astrophysics
+Professor, Graduate School and Hans A. Bethe Professor Emeritus of Physics

 General relativity and relativistic astrophysics; numerical relativity; black hole and neutron star physics; computational physics